eclipse/paho.mqtt.rust/README.md

 That should hopefully be complete by late May 2020.

-The previous release, version 0.7.x brought full support for MQTT v5.
+The previous release, version 0.7.x brought support for MQTT v5.

 To keep up with the latest announcements for this project, follow: